0%

 1. Monofocal IOLs

-Monofocal lenses have one focal point usually distance.
+Monofocal lenses have a single focal point, usually set for distance vision.

 2. Enhanced Monofocal IOLs